-At Stray, we believe that travel is a two-way exchange between travelers and locals.
+At Stray, we believe that travel is a two-way exchange between travellers and locals.
 It’s important for us to give back to local communities in return for the incredible things that they teach us about their cultures.
-Find out more about Lone Buffalo, a not-for-profit school in Laos and how Stray make a difference with their yearly donation.
+Find out more about Lone Buffalo, a not-for-profit school in Laos and how Stray makes a difference with its yearly donation.

 Where is the Lone Buffalo foundation?

 Lone Buffalo is based in Phonsavan, North East Laos.
 Laos is a developing country in South East Asia that was heavily impacted by the war bombings between 1964 and 1973.
 80 million of these bombs never exploded which had a massive impact on development.
 Unexploded ordinances (UXOs) make it very difficult for farmers or those who want to build on the land so, unfortunately, poverty is rife.
 Most of the Lone Buffalo students come from farming backgrounds but, as Laos is starting to experience a cultural shift in education and work, the organisation wants to provide these young people with skills that will enable them to be successful in business, arts and technology-based careers.

 Lone Buffalo’s main aim is to help young people from disadvantaged backgrounds achieve success and reach their goals by creating similar opportunities to those from more privileged backgrounds.
 They provide free English classes for more than 200 young people living in rural Laos (many families can’t afford to send their children to school), monitor students progress through university and introduce them to prospective employers as they come to the end of their degrees.

 The English classes are taught by trained local teachers and professional western volunteers.
 The ability to speak English makes a huge difference to young peoples futures by enabling them to work in professions that were once out of reach for them.